extremq/FlatMessage/book/chapter-5/performance_results.md

 ## Methodology

 Each test consists doing the following for a chosen structure:
-* Serialize the structure for `n` times (repetitions) and measure the time needed to perform this operations
+* `Ser Time` - Serialize the structure for `n` times (repetitions) and measure the time needed to perform this operations
-* Deserialize a buffer containing the serialized data for `n` times (repetitions) and measure the time needed to perform this operations
+* `Deser Time` - Deserialize a buffer containing the serialized data for `n` times (repetitions) and measure the time needed to perform this operations
-* Serialize and then deserialize the structure for `n` times (repetitions) and measure the time needed to perform this operations
+* `Ser+Deser Time` - Serialize and then deserialize the structure for `n` times (repetitions) and measure the time needed to perform this operations

 The `n` parameter is usually a larger one (**>1000**) as usually de serialization/deserialization process is really fast and measuring it for a smaller number of times would not be representative.